Updated 11th January 2026

 Now read the clinical trial section below

-What about Pheochromoctyoma/Paraganglioma?
+What about Pheochromocytoma/Paraganglioma?

 1. Study to Evaluate Safety and Dosimetry of Lutathera in Adolescent Patients With GEP-NETs and PPGLs.
 The objective of this trial is to learn the safety and tolerability of Lu-177-DOTATATE.
 Also, to see if it improves the length of time it takes for the cancer to return. – read more by clicking here.
+Results of the trial were published in August 2025 indicating that 177Lu-DOTATATE demonstrated effectiveness and acceptable safety profile for progressive, metastatic PPGL.
+Catecholamine release syndrome (CRS) may occur but can be mitigated through pre-treatment with antihypertensives, and, when appropriate, intensified monitoring in the ICU with intravenous antihypertensives.
+Read these results here.

 Study to Evaluate Safety and Dosimetry of Lutathera in Adolescent Patients With GEP-NETs and PPGLs.
 The objective of this trial is to learn the safety and tolerability of Lu-177-DOTATATE.
 Also, to see if it improves the length of time it takes for the cancer to return.

-The multicenter trial sponsored by Advanced Accelerator Applications will study the safety and dosage of Lutathera (Lutetium [177Lu] oxodotreotide/dotatate) in patients between 12 to 17 years of age with somatostatin receptor-positive GET-NETs and PPGLs (pheo/para).
+The multicentre trial sponsored by Advanced Accelerator Applications will study the safety and dosage of Lutathera (Lutetium [177Lu] oxodotreotide/dotatate) in patients between 12 to 17 years of age with somatostatin receptor-positive GET-NETs and PPGLs (pheo/para).

 read more by clicking here.